 Tammy Barlet, MPH

-Tammy served eight years in the United States Coast Guard as an Operation Specialist Third Class Petty Officer.
-In 1998, she patrolled the Persian Gulf aboard USCGC Chase (WHEC-718) in support of Military Interdiction Operations (MIO).
-During that deployment, the ship diverted four vessels in violation of United Nations Sanctions against Iraq, interdicted over 1.5 million gallons of fuel oil, and conducted 86 gunnery exercises.
-Her final duty station was the Vessel Traffic Service Houston/Galveston, where she was awarded the Coast Guard Achievement Medal for de-escalating an incident that could have posed a significant homeland security threat.
+Tammy served eight years in the United States Coast Guard as an Operations Specialist Third Class Petty Officer.
+In 1998, she deployed to the Persian Gulf aboard USCGC Chase (WHEC-718) in support of Maritime Interdiction Operations, during which the crew diverted vessels violating United Nations sanctions and interdicted more than 1.5 million gallons of fuel oil.
+At her final duty station, Vessel Traffic Service Houston/Galveston, she earned the Coast Guard Achievement Medal for diffusing a potential homeland security threat.

 Tammy resides in Maryland and enjoys quilting, kayaking, hiking, biking, and geocaching.